landelare/ue5coro/Docs/GAS.md

 The BlueprintImplementableEvents for ActivateAbility(FromEvent) will not be called.

+### Task awaiter

+`UUE5CoroGameplayAbility::Task` takes a UObject* with a single BlueprintAssignable delegate and wraps it in an awaitable object.
+`UGameplayTask`s and `UBlueprintAsyncActionBase`s are automatically activated.

+This wrapper is locked to the game thread, responds to cancellations immediately, but also discards parameters.
+It is the preferred way to await single-delegate tasks from a gameplay ability coroutine.
+Consider using something like `Latent::UntilDelegate` instead of co_awaiting the delegate directly if you need to deal with multiple UPROPERTYs. co_awaiting the delegate is fully supported, but it can lead to memory leaks if it never activates.

 ## Ability tasks

 `UUE5CoroAbilityTask` lets you implement an ability task with a coroutine.